o/simmetrica/README.rst

 Todo
 ----
-* Web interface for visualizing metrics
+* More strict error handling
+* Configurable redis settings for web and cli interface

 License
 -------